umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

    plugging them back in.
 Remember, master are the ones connected.
 	- Enter `./dcbutil.py prbs off` in the nanoDAQ command line.
 No output is a success, otherwise it will report "Master GBT not locked"

+!!! warning
+	**Stop here! if the DCB has NOT gone through the burn-in yet!!!**

 ## SALT Testing

+The following three tests (SALT, TFC, and ADC) have different instructions dependant on the slot the DCB is connected to, which is determined by the stave connection.
+Each slot only tests half of the board.
+Remember **JP8** goes to slot **JD10** and **JP11** goes to slot **JD11**.
+Changing the stave connection is a process, so we'll test the same half of many boards, then swap everything to check the other half.

+!!! note
+	Make sure to program the data GBTxs if the DCB has been powered off since doing so

 For this step, we need to open the **Memory Monitoring** panel in MiniDAQ.
 In the Top panel, double click **DAQ** to open a new window, then keep double